Tapiiri/OssinLassytSivut/_i18n/en/_lassyt/lassy164/lassy164.md

-# 164. The Third Time Tells The Truth

 That old Finnish proverb really came to my mind when on 02.04.1990, I happened to turn 25 for the third time.
 Already twice before, the teekkaris of Otaniemi had taken part in my birthday with such joyful jäynäs and mass appearances that I really could no longer imagine a sequel to them.
 Before you continue reading this part, retake a look at my rambles 68 and 157.
 I will try to explain in those these earlier huge jäynäs.

 And now, this third time.
 This, the 75th birthday of mine.
 Let me start by saying that I left Otaniemi "for other strange lands"\* in fall 1969, more than two decades ago.
 I really could not have imagined that today's teekkaris would undertake such a colossal brainstorming and implementation.
 I now try to recall the details in retrospect in literal form.
 All of this without knowing me personally.
 I emphasize the word "I try."
 For that celebration, which began at 01.04.-90 at 23.50 and ended at 03.04.-90 at 01.30 was so multi-staged and surprising that some finesses might not be explained here.
 I sincerely hope that nothing worth mentioning is forgotten from this ramble.
 If something this kind of forgetting happens, I request a thousand times for forgiveness.
 This is certainly not what I meant.
 By plaguing a well-known legal text, I now want to start and "tell the truth and only the truth" without forgetting anything and adding nothing from my head.